Hassan-abdi-dev/news-api/README.md

 Hassan Abdi

 DESCRIPTION:

-newslash is an application that displays a list of news sources from around the globe and that a user can click on view article to read the articles.
+newsflash is an application that displays a list of news sources from around the globe and that a user can click on view article to read the articles.

 CONTACT INFORMATION
 emperadam@gmail.com